Please click on the FAQ's that interest you.

-No, there is not co-ed housing available for first-year students at Revelle (meaning that all men live with men and women live with women).
+No, co-ed housing is not available for first-year students at Revelle (meaning that all men live with men and women live with women).
 However, the floors are co-ed and we do not separate floors or buildings by gender.

 No, the bathrooms at Revelle are not co-ed.
 Each suite or apartment has its own bathroom that is shared by students of the same gender.
 There is no walking down a hall to a bathroom that everyone on the floor shares, as is traditionally true in dorms.

 All on-campus housing facilities include some level of cleaning service each week.
 Cleaning is restricted to public areas including living rooms, dining rooms, bathrooms, and kitchens.
 Residents are responsible for the cleaning of their private sleeping areas and clearing counter and floor areas of excessive mess for the custodial staff to clean each week.
 Vacuums are available to check out from the Revelle College Center (located on the 1st floor of Blake Hall), but residents may consider bringing their own mini-vacuum.

 Included in the cost of your Housing contract is a Meal Plan (Dining Dollars).
-It functions just like a declining balance bankcard where your son or daughter can go to any of the 12 Housing and Dining locations that we operate between the hours of 7:00am and 1:00am.
-The items are rung up, their student ID card is swiped, and the amount is debited.
+It functions just like a declining balance bankcard where residents can go to any of the 12 Housing and Dining locations during the operational hours of 7:00am and 1:00am (varies by location).
+The items are rung up, their student ID card is swiped, and the amount is deducted.
 Their remaining balance is displayed after each use.
-One can choose between meal plan options; base plan and buy up option.
+One can choose between various meal plan options depending on preference.